yananfei-Bette/Udacity-Self-driving-car/CarND-LaneLines-P1/Readme.md

 I finished this project on jupyter notebook which can be easily used aftering installing Anaconda.

-Several python packages are need.
+Several python packages are needed.

 1. matplotlib